Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 To be considered for admission under the Two or More Years of Tertiary Study category, an applicant must:

-1. Not be a finalist but must have completed within the last five years, two or more years of relevant full-time study (for example biological sciences, and—if you are structuring your degree—it is recommended that you include biological physics and chemistry papers) at a university in New Zealand, comprising at least three papers at 200 level, to a standard determined by the Dental Technology Admissions Committee
+• Not be a finalist, but must have completed within the last five years two or more years of relevant university study in New Zealand, comprising at least three papers at 200-level (for example biological sciences, and – if you are structuring your degree – it is recommended that you include biological physics and chemistry papers), to a standard determined by the Committee

 and